alajurczak/currency-converter-react/README.md

 - Create React App

 ## Description
 This site presents a simle currency calculator.
-It calculates PLN to EUR/CHF/GBP/USD.
+It calculates PLN to EUR/CHF/GBP/USD and displays current date and time.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).